 Proposed Action/Action Area: The action is described in your letter with its attachments (MARAD 2012).
 In summary, the proposed action consists of MARAD funding the Port Authority of Guam to perform above water work to modernize, improve, and reconfigure the existing 52-acre Terminal Yard and to develop a new 19-acre Expansion Area with new cargo storage facilities.
 The only project component with direct impacts on the marine environment would be the replacement of the single existing storm water outfall, and the installation of two new additional storm water outfalls.
 All three outfalls would be equipped with oil-water separators.
 The outfalls would require permitting under the U. S. Environmental Protection Agency's National Pollutant Discharge Elimination System (NPDES).
 All work would occur above water, and the project includes comprehensive BMP that include requirements to minimize and control erosion, sedimentation, and discharges.
-The action area for this project is estimated to be the in-water area within 50-yards around project-related activities, and the in-water or toxic chemicals such as fuels and/or lubricants associated with the machinery used for this activity.
+The action area for this project is estimated to be the in-water area within 50-yards around project-related activities, and the in-water ot of any plumes that may result from mobilized sediments or discharges of wastes or toxic chemicals such as fuels and/or lubricants associated with the machinery used for this activity.